iiasa/message-ix-models/doc/transport/input.rst

 Both input data and configuration are stored in files under :file:`message_ix_models/data/transport/`.

-In most cases, these files are read from a subdirectory like :file:`/data/transport/{nodes}/`, where `nodes` denotes the :mod:`message_ix_models` :doc:`node code list </pkg-data/node>`—for instance, "R12"—for which MESSAGEix-Transport will be built.
+In most cases, these files are read from a subdirectory like :file:`…/data/transport/{nodes}/`, where `nodes` denotes the :mod:`message_ix_models` :doc:`node code list </pkg-data/node>`—for instance, "R12"—for which MESSAGEix-Transport will be built.
-This value is retrieved from the :attr:`Context.regions <.model.Config.regions>` setting.
+This value is retrieved from the :attr:`.model.Config.regions` setting on a :class:`.Context` object.

-- If the file data or configuration settings have a node (:math:`n`) dimension, the file **must** be placed in such a subdirectory.
+- If the file data or configuration settings have a node (|n|) dimension, the file **must** be placed in such a subdirectory.
   Data for one node list is not usable for base models using a different node list.
 - For other data, a node list–specific file **may** be used.
-  If none exists, the file of the same name in :file:`/data/transport/` is used as a default.
+  If none exists, the file of the same name in :file:`…/data/transport/` is used as a default.
-  For example, :file:`/data/transport/R12/set.yaml` is used if it exists; if not, then :file:`/data/transport/set.yaml` is used.
+  For example, :file:`…/data/transport/R12/set.yaml` is used if it exists; if not, then :file:`…/data/transport/set.yaml` is used.

 .. _transport-config: